BenPyton/ProceduralDungeon/Dungeon-Generator.md

 - [[Continue Adding Room]]

 There are some other functions you can override:
-- **Generation Init**: Called to reset all generation data
+- **Generation Init**: Called to reset all generation data.
-- **On Room Added**: Called when a room is successfully added to the dungeon
+- **On Room Added**: Called when a room is successfully added to the dungeon.
-- **Pre Generation**: Called after unloading previous dungeon but before generating new dungeon
+- **Pre Generation**: Called after unloading previous dungeon but before generating new dungeon.
-- **Post Generation**: Called after loading and initializing all rooms of the dungeon
+- **Post Generation**: Called after loading and initializing all rooms of the dungeon.
+- **Choose Door**: Set the Door Class to spawn, return null if you don't want a door.

 ### Methods you can use